 People use essential oils for all kinds of things.
 Some essential oils boost energy, while others relieve pain, kill germs, reduce stress or soothe the skin.

-One of my favorite applications for essential oils is to prepare my bedroom before I sleep – in order to get beautiful and restorative Zzzs.
+That said, one of my favorite applications for essential oils is to prepare my bedroom before I sleep – in order to get beautiful and restorative Zzzs.

 It seems like everyone’s sleep is a little off-kilter these days, and a lot of people’s internal rhythms could use some TLC.